sass/sass/doc-src/SASS_CHANGELOG.md

     .icon
       width = $width

+The `sass-convert` command-line tool can be used to upgrade Sass files to the new syntax using the `--in-place` flag.
+For example:

+    # Upgrade style.sass:
+    $ sass-convert --in-place style.sass

+    # Upgrade all Sass files:
+    $ find -name '*.sass' -exec sass-convert --in-place {} \;

 `!` may still be used, but it's deprecated and will print a warning.
 For more details, see [the deprecation section](#deprecation).